Last Updated on June 16, 2022

 Something I find to be really intriguing is their rental option.
-You can rent sheets and towels for certain periods of time and then send them back to the company where they will take responsibility for recycling, upcycling, or renewing them, and then sending them on to a new life.
+You can rent sustainable sheets and towels for certain periods of time and then send them back to the company.
+They will take responsibility for recycling, upcycling, or renewing them, and then sending them on to a new life.

 This whole process very much mimics corporate responsibility in a circular economy.
 Read this blog post for more information on what is a circular economy.

-Coyuchi is committed to minimally processed fibers and adhere to strict manufacturing processes such as GOTS and Fair Trade USA standards.
+Coyuchi is committed to minimally processed fibers and adheres to strict manufacturing processes such as GOTS and Fair Trade USA standards.

-I fell in love with Anchal after writing my Eco-Friendly Dorm Room post.
-I picked out one of their throws or quilts for every profile in the post.
+I fell in love with Anchal after writing my Eco-Friendly Dorm Room post and I picked out one of their throws or quilts for every profile in the post.

 Anchal is a non-profit 501c(3) social enterprise that addresses the exploitation of women around the world.
 Through their artisan program, Anchal provides alternative careers in textile design and production to exploited and marginalized women in India.